papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/para-to-para.md

     ![](/polkadot-ecosystem-docs-draft/images/build-on-polkadot/hrmp-channels/para-to-para/hrmp-para-to-para-4.webp)

 If your channel request was successful, you should see an entry for your parachain ID in the list of open channel requests.
-This confirms that your request has been properly registered on the relay chain and is awaiting acceptance by the target parachain
+This confirms that your request has been properly registered on the relay chain and is awaiting acceptance by the target parachain.

 ## Procedure for Accepting HRMP Channel